Are you looking for the best way to create 3D...

 Documentation and investigation of high-voltage lines

-Figure 3: LIDAR model with trees and high-voltage power line
+Figure 3: LIDAR model with trees and power line

 Source: True Reality Geospatial Solutions, LLC [2]

-Energy companies use airborne LIDAR to obtain geometric information about their infrastructure, such as cable deflection, distances between poles and wearing pylons.
-The findings on wear and tear and the condition of the corridor are documented in a 3D model and made available worldwide.
-Safety risks such as increasing vegetation and animal or human influences are quickly detected and quantitatively analysed in CAD.
+Energy companies use airborne LIDAR to obtain geometric information about their infrastructure, such as the deflection of cables, distances between poles and wearing pylons.
+The findings on wear and the condition of the corridor are documented in a 3D model and made available worldwide.
+In this way, safety risks such as increasing vegetation and animal or human influences are quickly identified and quantitatively analysed in CAD.
 In addition, maintenance and repair work can be better prepared and organised more efficiently.

 3D modelling of complex structures